eyebrowdogs/Arduino-to-CSV-API/README.md

 - **timestampF**: format string for the timestamp on the filename see  [datetime](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) documentation or https://strftime.org
 - **baudRate**: bR of connection, default is 9600
-- **CA**: Continuously append.
-Append on each reading, good for long sessions
-- **timer**: replace counter with milliseconds from the start

 Pyserial is need to run, install as follows
 ```bash